 If you are having issues with your device or video recordings, you can request assistance from Ring community support agents.
 Depending on the issue, they may request permission from you to view your video recordings in connection with troubleshooting the issues.
 You choose whether to provide Ring with limited, short-term access to view your video recordings, solely to troubleshoot the issues.
 These video recordings are not viewed, shared, or used by Ring for any other purpose.

 A small number of video recordings are viewed by our research and development team to improve Ring’s products, services and technology.
 These video recordings are either from customers who have made them publicly available (by posting them on the Neighbours App or otherwise on the Internet), or from customers, team members and their friends and family who have given us explicit permission to use them for this purpose (which they may revoke at any time).

-In response to legal proceedings or requests from government agencies, we will not, without the customer's consent, disclose video recordings unless necessary to comply with the law or, in the case of government requests, there is an emergency involving danger of death or serious injury.
+In response to legal requests from law enforcement agencies, we will not, without the customer's consent, disclose video recordings unless necessary to comply with the law or there is an emergency involving imminent danger of death or serious physical injury to a person.
 We object to overbroad or otherwise inappropriate demands as a matter of course.
-For additional information, see our privacy notice.
+Unless prohibited from doing so or Ring has clear indication of illegal conduct in connection with the use of Ring products or services, Ring notifies customers before disclosing content information.
+For additional information, see our law enforcement guidelines.

-No. Unless you provide us with explicit permission as described in the FAQs above, Ring team members, similar to other members of the general public, can only view the video recordings that you have elected to make publicly available by posting them on the Neighbours App (or otherwise on the Internet).
+No. Ring team members, similar to other members of the general public, can only view the video recordings that you have elected to make publicly available by posting them on the Neighbours App (or otherwise on the Internet)